Melbourne Cup Tips

 When it comes to the Exacta bet, you really need to be well-prepared.
 That’s when our Melbourne Cup tips come in handy.

-If you decide to place a trifecta bet, your selection should include horses which will finish the race first, second and third, in that precise order.
+If you decide to place a trifecta bet, your selection should include horses that will finish the race first, second and third, in that precise order.
 That bet is also called a Straight Trifecta.
 Another, preferred among punters and useful version of this bet is the Boxed Trifecta.

 If you box your Trifecta bet, that means you can choose three horses, but the order they will finish the race isn’t of crucial importance.
 We would like to point out that this type of bet costs more than a Straight Trifecta because there is an increased number of possible winning combinations.